dmbarbour/awelon/AboutAO.md

 Words in AO additionally have *informal, extrinsic* semantics based on naming conventions.
 For example, words of form `doc.foo` represent documentation, and words of form `test.foo` can represent a suite of automated tests.
 Spreadsheet-like systems might be modeled within a dictionary using naming conventions like `a1$foo` and `b3$foo` to define cells that can be rendered together as spreadsheet 'foo'.
 (Interactive development in AO uses spreadsheet instead of REPL.)
 Conventional desktop and console apps may precipitate from a dictionary with each `app.xyzzy` word resulting in an 'xyzzy' executable.

-Ultimately, an AO dictionary represents a complete system with hundreds of projects, services, and applications.
+Ultimately, an AO dictionary represents a complete system with hundreds of projects, services, tests, documents, resources, and applications.
 The dictionary will evolve due to cross-project refactoring and integration testing.
 A good AO programming environment can augment AO and mitigate its weaknesses:

 * style and color should replace rendering of frequent prefixes or suffixes
+* automatic word completion, fuzzy search sensitive to type and context
 * hyperlinking or zooming to quickly access definitions and documentation
-* automatic visualization of inferred stack-like structures, reduced burden
+* automatic visualization of values in environment, reduces mental burden
 * graphical manipulation of rendered structures to simplify data shuffling
 * automatic animation highlighting changes in structure across words in def
-* support for automatic word completion, sensitive to type and context
 * automated refactoring support; discover similar code in other projects
 * live programming; continuous feedback of value over change in definition

 In the absence of such an IDE, AO has a steep learning curve and is not very human-friendly.
+Ultimately, AO is designed to support *tooling*, and the quality of the AO programming experience depends heavily upon available tools.
+Unfortunately, the great tools don't yet exist.

 The **.ao** file format supports conventional filesystem and text editor environments, but is intended primarily for bootstrap development.

 ## Literals: Numbers, Text, Blocks